 I am a born-and-bred Capetonian full of joie de vivre.
 Having completed my undergraduate degree at the University of Cape Town, I took a gap year where I worked for a few months at the world-renowned Test Kitchen restaurant before joining the team at Beau Constantia Wine Estate as a wine-tasting and sales representative.
 It was here that I developed my passion for South African wine.
-Since that time, I have finished my postgraduate degree in Media & Brand Management, which helped me to develop my passion for writing, event management and design.
+Since then, I have finished my postgraduate degree in Media & Brand Management, which helped me to develop my skills for writing, event management and design.

 I never thought that I would get to use these skills as much as I have since being at Go2Africa, but I find daily that my keen eye for detail and my ability to look at each piece of a puzzle with a unique view and perfectionist touch has helped me greatly in my job as an Africa Safari Expert.